awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 "RDS-EVENT-0067" - An attempt to reset the master password for the DB instance has failed.
 ```

-For more information about Amazon RDS events, see [Using Amazon RDS event notification](USER_Events.md)\.
+For more information about Amazon RDS events, see [Working with Amazon RDS event notification](USER_Events.md)\.

 ## Using SSL with a MySQL DB instance<a name="MySQL.Concepts.SSLSupport"></a>